 Group quilt is a quilt made by two or more people.
 This category includes any quilts which have been commercially quilted, quilted by someone other than the maker, quilts made by more than one person or group quilts.

 Block of the Month (BOM) is a quilt made from blocks won in a club BOM or a guild retreat block.
 This can be commercially quilted or quilted by someone other than the maker,

 Textile Art piece can be any item made with fabric, for example decoupage, bags and dolls.

 Quilt Design.
 You will be asked to reference your quilt design.
 It can be an original design, from a pattern or kitset or Block of the Month or inspired by a photo or quilt.
 It is important that you correctly answer this question.

 Quilt story.
-You will be asked to supply a brief explanation (maximum of 75 words) of your inspiration for the quilt and any other interesting details e.g. who it was made for.
+You will be asked to supply a brief explanation of your inspiration for the quilt and any other interesting details e.g. who it was made for.
 We suggest you have this in a document ready to paste into your online entry.
 This will be displayed with your quilt.

 Delivery of quilts.
-Entries to be delivered to July Guild Meeting at Waterloo School Hall, Lower Hutt on Saturday 28 July 2018 between 1pm to 4pm.
-Entries will close at the end of the meeting.
+Entries to be delivered to July Guild Meeting at Waterloo School Hall, Lower Hutt on Saturday 25th July 2020 between 1pm to 3pm.

 If you have any questions, please contact;